1T/aws-config-rules/1ticket-addons/README.md

 ## Cost

 [AWS Config cost](https://aws.amazon.com/config/pricing/) is determined from the number of rules and the number of configuration items.
 The cost associated with rules is about 4 rules x $2 = $8 per month.
 The number of configuration items is determined from the number of changes to a resource type that AWS Config is monitoring.
+We are expecting a cost of less than $20 for the dtiprod account, and slightly more for a larger account such as dti1ticketprod